2024 Nobel Peace Prize: Reactions

-Co-chair of the Nihon Hidankyo, Toshiyuki Mimaki, expressed surprise of the award, telling reporters the thought "those fighting hard for peace in Gaza would deserve it."
+Co-chair of the Nihon Hidankyo, Toshiyuki Mimaki, expressed surprise at receiving the award, telling reporters that he thought "those fighting hard for peace in Gaza would deserve it."
 He then warned of the danger of nuclear weapons being used for terrorism, warning that if "Russia uses them against Ukraine, Israel against Gaza, it won't end there."
 He compared the situation of Gaza to "Japan 80 years ago."

 Candidates

 Though nominations are strictly kept a secret, several Norwegian parliamentarians and other academics are privileged to publicly announce their preferred candidates simply to raise publicity both for the nominee and the nominator.

 Qualified nominators

 According to the statutes of the Nobel Foundation, a nomination is considered valid if it is submitted by a person or a group of people within these categories: